Saeris/react-keyrune/README.md

 You can either visit the [live demo site](https://react-keyrune.saeris.io), clone this repo and run the demo locally using `yarn start` and opening your browser to http://localhost:3000, or you can just play with it inside of CodeSandbox [here](https://codesandbox.io/s/github/Saeris/react-keyrune/tree/master/demo).

 The demo site includes a searchable list of all available sets with a handy preview tool with which you can quickly see the effects of the available props along with generated markup you can copy and paste right into your own application!

+## 🍴 Alternatives

+Looking for a Vue version of this component?
+We've got you covered!
+Check out [Vue-Keyrune](https://github.com/Saeris/vue-keyrune).

 ## 📣 Acknowledgements